samuelfneumann/Construct/README.md

 tree, then the `yth` argument to `X` will be at position `1.x.y`.
 Hence, we have an ordering of arguments.
-The benefit to this approach is that any argument to the function can be a subtree of many, many elements, and so it's easy to conobject complex objects or call functions on complex objects.
+The benefit to this approach is that any argument to the function can be a subtree of many, many elements, and so it's easy to construct complex objects or call functions on complex objects.

 For example, if we want to create object `A`, but object `A` takes in object `B`, which takes in object `C`, we can easily do the following: